ZamanLantra/git_docs_test/doc/developer_guide.rst

 One option is to fill these ``holes`` using valid particle data from the end of the array (we call it hole filling).

 Another option is to sort all the particle arrays according to the p2c_map (desc), which will shift all particles with ``INT_MAX`` p2c mapping to shift to the end.
-This will have benefits of better cache usage, since all particles that maps to the same cell index will be close to each other, however do note that sorting particle dats follow its own performance overhead!
+This will have benefits of better cache usage, since all particles that maps to the same cell index will be close to each other, however, do note that sorting particle dats follow its own performance overhead!

 One other option is to shuffle the particles, while shifting the particles with ``INT_MAX`` p2c mapping to the end of the data structure.
 The benefits of doing so in device implementations are elaborated in the Optimization section.